EgoAlpha/prompt-in-context-learning/chatgptprompt.md

 - **Interview etiquette**: Chat GPT can offer guidance on appropriate interview etiquette, such as how to dress, arrive on time, and greet the interviewer.
 The AI can also provide tips on body language, eye contact, and other nonverbal cues that can impact the user's performance.

     - 👁️ **[Prompt example]**:```What are some tips for dressing appropriately for a job interview?```

+### Speech

+- **Speech Writing**: Chat GPT can help us brainstorm and develop ideas for our speeches.
+It can also provide suggestions for organizing our thoughts and structuring our speech.

+    - 👁️ **[Round1 Prompt example]**:```I need help with speech on a friend’s wedding.
+Please prompt me some questions to create the speech.```

+    - ```Answer these questions based on your own circumstances.```
+    - 👁️ **[Round2 Prompt example]**:```{Paste your answers} Write a best man speech based on the above.
+Make it heartfelt and funny.```

+- **Speech Analysis**: Chat GPT can analyze our speech patterns and provide personalized insights into our strengths and weaknesses as a speaker.
+This can help us develop a targeted approach to improving their speech delivery.

+    - 👁️ **[Prompt example]**:```Analyze the speech and provide feedback on my speaking style, including areas of strength and areas for improvement.
+Based on this analysis, what steps should be taken to improve my speaking skills in the future?
+My speech is : {Paste your speech}```

+- **Audience Analysis**: Chat GPT can help us tailor their speech to our intended audience.
+It can provide insights into the interests and preferences of the target audience and suggest ways to connect with them.

+    - 👁️ **[Prompt example]**:```Imagine you are giving a presentation about a new product to a group of potential investors.
+The investors are all tech-savvy individuals with a background in finance.
+How would you tailor your speech to appeal to this audience?
+Based on the audience analysis, what insights and suggestions do you have for connecting with this audience effectively?
+Your speech is:  {Paste your speech}```

+- **Humor**: Chat GPT can help us incorporate humor into your speech, making it more engaging and memorable.

+    - 👁️ **[Prompt example]**:```Please incorporate humor into my speech, making it more engaging and memorable.
+My speech is: {Paste your speech}```

+- **Analogies and Metaphors**: Chat GPT can teach us how to use analogies and metaphors to convey complex ideas in a simple and relatable way.

+    - 👁️ **[Prompt example]**:```Please incorporate Analogies and Metaphors into my speech, making it more understandable.
+My speech is: {Paste your speech}```

+- **Interactive Conversations**: Chat GPT can engage us in interactive conversations, allowing us to practice our speech in a natural and relaxed environment.

+    - 👁️ **[Prompt example]**:```In my presentation simulation, I will be taking questions from the audience as they may arise.
+The audience will have the opportunity to ask and I will provide answers.
+My speech is: {Paste your speech}```

+- **Confidence Building**: Chat GPT can help us build our confidence in speaking, providing positive feedback and encouragement to help us overcome our fears and anxieties.

+    - 👁️ **[Prompt example]**:```I am feeling nervous about public speaking and would like some encouragement and positive feedback to help build my confidence.
+Please guide me through my fears and anxieties.```

+- **Public Speaking Tips**: Chat GPT can provide us with tips and strategies for successful public speaking, such as how to engage the audience, how to use body language effectively, and how to handle nervousness.

+    - 👁️ **[Prompt example]**:```Please provide me with tips and strategies for successful public speaking```

+- **Vocabulary Building**: Chat GPT can suggest new words and phrases to incorporate into our speech, and provide definitions and examples to help us understand and use them correctly.

+    - 👁️ **[Prompt example]**:```Please suggest me some new words and phrases to incorporate into my speech.
+My speech is: {Paste your speech}```

+- **Grammar and Syntax Assistance**: Chat GPT can help us ensure our speech is grammatically correct and well-structured.
+It can provide feedback on sentence structure, word choice, and other grammatical elements.

+    - 👁️ **[Prompt example]**:```Please provide feedback on the sentence structure, word choice, and other grammatical    elements.
+My speech is: {Paste your speech}```